heisenshark/blender-krita-link-plugin/readme.md

 This plugin provides quick way to edit blender images in krita with no need for file reloads.

+### Features
+- linking blender texture with krita file
+- imorting blender texture as new layer
+- selecting selected UV faces(they must be selected in edit mode and in uv editor)(only with cpp plugin)

 ## Installation

 Plugin is divided into blender and krita parts